On generalizing Lutz twists: Introduction

 Our main result is the following. \begin{theorem} Let $(M,\xi)$ be a contact manifold of dimension $2n+1$ and let $B$ be an $(n-1)$--dimensional isotropic submanifold with trivial conformal symplectic normal bundle.
 Then we may alter $\xi$ in any neighborhood of $B$ to a contact structure $\xi'$ that contains an overtwisted family modeled on $B.$ Moreover, we may assume that $\xi'$ is homotopic to $\xi$ through almost contact structures. \end{theorem} A corollary is the following result originally proven, modulo the statement about the homotopy class of almost contact structures and core of the overtwisted family, via a delicate surgery construction in \cite{NiederkrugerVanKoert07} based on subtle constructions in \cite{Presas07}.
-We call a contact structure \dfn{weakly overtwisted} if it contains an overtwisted family.
-(We use the adjective ``weakly'' since it is not clear that this is the most appropriate generalization of overtwisted to dimensions above 3, though it does share some properties with 3 dimensional overtwisted contact manifolds.) \begin{theorem} Every odd dimensional manifold that supports a contact structure also supports a weakly overtwisted, and hence non (semi-positive) symplectically fillable, contact structure in the same homotopy class of almost contact structure.
+We call a contact structure \dfn{ps-overtwisted} if it contains an overtwisted family.
+(We use the prefix ``ps'' in agreement with the literature where it stands for ``plastikstufe''.
+Though we are using the more descriptive term ``overtwisted family'' instead of ``plastikstufe'', we retain the word ``ps-overtwisted'' for lack of better terminology.
+Moreover, we can think of the ``ps'' has referring to ``possibly", as it is unclearly if this is the correct generalization of overtwisted to higher dimensions.) \begin{theorem} Every odd dimensional manifold that supports a contact structure also supports a ps-overtwisted, and hence non (semi-positive) symplectically fillable, contact structure in the same homotopy class of almost contact structure.
 Moreover, we can assume the overtwisted family is modeled on any $(n-1)$--dimensional isotropic submanifold with trivial conformal symplectic normal bundle. \end{theorem} We also observe the following non uniqueness result which can also be found in \cite{NiederkrugerPresas08}. \begin{theorem} There are at least three distinct contact structures on $\R^{2n+1}, n\geq 1$. \end{theorem}

 We remark that our proof relies on cut-and-paste techniques and branch cover techniques that seem to be new to the literature.
 These techniques should be useful in constructing contact structures on higher dimensional manifolds and will be more fully explored and systematized in a future paper.